COATnor/coatnor.github.io/index.rst

 Datasets
 __________________________________________

-Data in the portal is grouped in functional units called *datasets*.
+Data in the COAT data portal is grouped in units called *datasets*.

 In the context of the COAT data management,